 But, to my surprise, the exam wasn’t bad at all.
 The whole process went by fast.
 And the metal plates just felt like a really strong hug.
-So when I came for the second one, I thought, “oh wow, this is no problem.”
-Unfortunately, the second one was terrible.
+So when I came in for my next appointment, I thought, “okay, this is no problem.”
+Unfortunately, my second one was terrible.
 I cried through the entire thing.
 The technician was so cold and the procedure was just really hurting me.
 Because you can’t wear any lotion or deodorant, your skin gets dry.
 So if it catches and pulls - it can be really uncomfortable.

 I ended up skipping my next mammogram.
 Partially because I dreaded it so much, but more so because of scheduling issues, and well … life.
 But anyways, this last year - I wanted to get back on track with my annual mammograms.

-Now that I’m 44, I’ve been much more consciously aware of breast cancer screening.
+Now that I’m 44, I’m much more conscious and aware of the importance of breast cancer screening.
 I’ve learned a lot since my 20’s and 30’s and really, I just want to know everything I need to know about my breasts.
 I like to have as much information about my health status as possible.
 If something is off, I want to know so I can figure out exactly what I should do to address it.

-So for my last mammogram appointment, I requested an ultrasound as well.
-I have dense breasts, so wanted to be sure I covered all angles.
+For my last mammogram appointment, I requested an ultrasound as well.
+I have dense breasts, so I wanted to be sure I covered all angles.
 As usual, I was a little nervous waiting for my results.
 When I opened the report, my stomach dropped as I read the words 'abnormal mammogram'.
-I couldn't really undertsand everything the report said - but it indicated that the images showed something suspicious.
-It said “BIRADS 3, probably benign - come back in 6 months and we’ll check it again”.
+I didn't understand much of what the report said - but I could at least gather that there was an indication of something suspicious.
+It said, “BIRADS 3, probably benign - come back in six months and we’ll check it again”.

 I was not comforted by those words!
 The word ‘probably’ was super scray.
+And I had no idea what BIRADS stand for.
 My husband tried to reassure me, saying “it’s no big deal - they’re not too worried or they’d have told you to come sooner”.

-But my thoughts were - I don’t want to wait 6 months!
+But my thoughts were - I don’t want to wait six months!
 I want to know what it is now.
-What if it is something bad and it gets worse in 6 months.
+What if it is something bad and it gets worse in the meantime?
 It was all extremely unsettling for me.